vdhooftcompmet/group-website/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

 We as the Van der Hooft Computational Metabolomics Group wanted to have a free, accessible, and easy to maintain website on which we could share our team, mission statement, and research.
 To this end, we have created [a GitHub Pages website](https://vdhooftcompmet.github.io/).
 Now we would like to share a template of our website with you.
-Go through the following sections to have a minimal group website set up in under 30 minutes.
+Go through the following sections set up your own group website.

 ---

 ## Prerequisites
 - You will need to be able to [connect to GitHub through SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
+- `npm (>=6.14.15)`
+- `Node.js (>=14.17.6)`
-- `Node.js NPM (>=14.0)` (Optional: install inside a custom environment).
+- Optional: install npm and Node.js inside a custom environment.

 ---